Contact Number: (770) 528-1271

 *Payable citations may be paid via the Internet by accessing the online ticket payment site and through an automated phone system by calling (844) 865-5234.

-*Please note if paying in person by credit card, the cardholder must appear in person with proper ID to sign the charge slip.
+*We accept cash, money order, cashier's check, Discover, Master Card, Visa credit or debit card.
+Please note if paying in person by credit or debit card, the cardholder must appear in person with proper ID to sign the charge slip.

 Traffic / Misdemeanor Fines